storacha/specs/w3-filecoin.md

 }
 ```

-Broker MUST issue a signed receipt with the result of the task.
+Dealer MUST issue a signed receipt with the result of the task.
 Arranged aggregate receipt looks like:

 ```json
 {